 Christensen is subject to federal excise tax on its investment income.
 A provision for federal excise tax is accrued.
-Deferred excise taxes arise primarily from unrealized tax basis gains on investments and are calculated at the effective rate expected to be paid by Christensen.
+Deferred excise taxes arise primarily from unrealized tax basis gains on investments.
 In addition, Christensen may be subject to tax on unrelated business income, if any, generated by its investments.

 Christensen follows the guidance on accounting for uncertainty in income taxes of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 740.
-As of December 31, 2019 and 2018, management evaluated Christensen's tax positions and concluded that The Christensen Fund had maintained its tax-exempt status and had taken no uncertain tax positions that require adjustment to the financial statements.
+As of December 31, 2020 and 2019, management evaluated Christensen's tax positions and concluded that The Christensen Fund had maintained its tax-exempt status and had taken no uncertain tax positions that require adjustment to the financial statements.